elliotec/elliotec.com/source/posts/2014-06-09-writing-in-the-deseret-alphabet.md

-So, thats kind of a lot.
-40 unique characters and sounds seems a bit daunting, which may be part of the reason it had a hard time getting adopted by the intended users and audience.
+So, ostensibly thats kind of a lot.
+40 new unique characters and sounds to replace a very well known system seems a bit daunting, which may be part of the reason it had a hard time getting adopted by the intended users and audience.

+In my opinion, other than the glyphs looking nothing at all like thier roman-counterparts, the alphabet is rather easy to learn since you are just reassigning a symbol to a sound in English.
+There is no grammar or syntax change, it's really just like mind-mapping 40 pictures to 40 words for which a few hours of flash card study would be quite sufficient.

 ## Limitations of the alphabet